sgangopadhyay/php-random-password-generator/README.md

 # php-random-password-generator
-PHP program to generate Random Passwoord of specific characters
+PHP program to generate Random Password of specific characters